 Coinbase is a bit more expensive.
 It charges a trading fee of 1.49% for buying and selling crypto.
-It also uses the exchange rates of its sister exchange GDAX (Global Digital Asset Exchange) to calculate conversion fees.
+It also uses the exchange rates of its sister exchange, GDAX (Global Digital Asset Exchange), to calculate conversion fees.

 Furthermore, if users transact using a debit or credit card, the trading fee is 3.99%.

 Also, Coinbase charges users a minimum fee for transactions under $200 and a percentage fee for transactions over $200.
-For example, buying or selling crypto under $200, the percentage rate is 3.99%, but a transaction over $200 is 1.49%.
+For example, for buying or selling crypto under $200, the percentage rate is 3.99%, but for a transaction over $200 is 1.49%.

 In Binance vs Coinbase for fees, Binance is the clear winner.
 With the introduction of fiat currency on Binance, this might change in the future.
 But for now, Coinbase is expensive compared to Binance.

 Coinbase is a highly regulated exchange that compels users to provide personal information before trading crypto.
 This might be a disadvantage for anyone who wants anonymity when trading.